Destiny 2 post-release content: Overview

-Year Eight began with the release of the ninth expansion, The Edge of Fate in July 2025, which will also include the 10th expansion, Renegades, in December 2025, with Year 8 beginning the next saga of Destiny, called the "Fate" saga.
-Year 8, referred to as the "Year of Prophecy", changed the seasonal model as content years are now divided into two large seasons that last five to six months, with each season beginning with one mid-sized expansion and then receiving what Bungie calls a "Major Update" midway through the season, rather than the previous year-long large expansions with multiple seasons/episodes.
+Year 8 began with the release of the ninth expansion, The Edge of Fate in July 2025, which also included the 10th expansion, Renegades, in December 2025.
+Year 8, referred to as the "Year of Prophecy", changed the seasonal model again, and for a final time, as the content year was divided into two large seasons that lasted several months, with each season beginning with one mid-sized expansion and then receiving what Bungie called a "Major Update" midway through the season, rather than the previous year-long large expansions with multiple seasons/episodes.
+Year 8 was originally intended to be the beginning the next saga of Destiny called the "Fate" saga, but on May 21, 2026, Bungie revealed that the June 2026 major update would be the final content update for Destiny 2.
+The decision to end Destiny 2 with this major update came as a result of parent company Sony taking a US$765 million impairment loss on Bungie from its previous fiscal year, on part due to poor performance of Marathon, with Bungie also refocusing their efforts to other games.
+Despite ending active development, Bungie confirmed that Destiny 2 would remain online and playable.
+Alongside the final update, all available expansions, content packs, and dungeon keys were bundled together as Destiny 2: The Collection.

+In September 2026, Poria Torkan, Bungie's studio head, and Josh Deane, head of product at Bungie, gave a studio update, stating that they were planning to "return Destiny to its original promise" with major changes.
+This includes re-adding all previously removed content so that they can lay the foundation to create more Destiny stories and games.
+There was no time table given, as the executives noted that it would take time to rebuild all of the removed content.

 Year 1 Expansion Pass (2017–2018)

 Like the original Destiny, an Expansion Pass was available alongside the release of Destiny 2, which granted access to the first two minor expansions of the game, Curse of Osiris and Warmind.
 While the expansions were available to purchase separately upon their respective releases, the Expansion Pass included the first two expansions at a discounted price versus buying them separately—the Expansion Pass was US$35 where the two expansions were US$20 each.